Skip to content

 export KUBECONFIG=kube.conf

-# Retrieve the username from the secret
+# Retrieve username and password

-USERNAME=$(kubectl get secret storage-vmuser-credentials -n kof -o jsonpath='{.data.username}' | base64 -d)
+USERNAME=$(kubectl get secret $SECRET_NAME -n kof -o jsonpath='{.data.username}' | base64 -d)

-PASSWORD=$(kubectl get secret storage-vmuser-credentials -n kof -o jsonpath='{.data.password}' | base64 -d)
+PASSWORD=$(kubectl get secret $SECRET_NAME -n kof -o jsonpath='{.data.password}' | base64 -d)

-echo "Username: $USERNAME"
+echo "username: $USERNAME"

-echo "Password: $PASSWORD"
+echo "password: $PASSWORD"

-# Create the Basic Auth header value
+Prepare a Basic Auth header

 BASIC_AUTH=$(echo -n "$USERNAME:$PASSWORD" | base64)